Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 1.md

         -   *Exposed bone*
         -   *Exported bone*
         -   Already bound skinned mesh
-    -   Added during conversion (only if descendent of converted skeleton)
+    -   Added during baking (only if descendent of converted skeleton)
 -   MeshSkinningBlobReference
     -   Contains GPU skinning data
-    -   Added during conversion
+    -   Added during baking

 In addition, Kinemation requires one of these components to perform a binding:

 -   MeshBindingPathsBlobReference
     -   Fails if the target skeleton does not have a `SkeletonBindingPathsBlobReference`
-    -   Added during conversion
+    -   Added during baking
 -   DynamicBuffer\<OverrideSkinningBoneIndex\>
     -   Directly maps each mesh bone (bindpose) to a skeleton bone
     -   Has priority